AukeSteenman/Screeps/README.md

 ### Important!

-Set the "outDir" property inside the tsconfig.json to the script location of you screeps world.
+Set the "outDir" property inside the tsconfig.json (line 17) to the script location of you screeps world.